kimpettersen/angular-node-cv/README.md

 The API is not completly RESTful.
 For starters, I have completly ignored versioning and the server also handles the authentication sessions.
-I do, however, feel satisfied with what I've learned.
+I do, however, feel satisfied with what I've learned about REST.

 My experience testing